duggabe/gr-File_Source_to_Tagged_Stream/README.md

 Next came follow-on work to the Packet Communications tutorial which resulted in the [File transfer using Packet and BPSK](https://wiki.gnuradio.org/index.php?title=File_transfer_using_Packet_and_BPSK) tutorial.
 It added several features such as Base64 encoding of the data, sending the originating filename in the postamble, and specifying the input file on the Python command line.

-## Recommendations

-This module works as is, but if you want the additional features of the Embedded Python Block from the BPSK tutorial, it can be copied from the [pkt_xmt.grc](https://raw.githubusercontent.com/duggabe/gr-control/main/Transmitters/pkt_xmt.grc) flowgraph and modified to suit your needs.

 ## Installation

 1. Open a terminal window.